Joban-Bhangu77/Joban-Bhangu77/README.md

 ## Hi there I am Jobanjit 👋

-🔭 I’m currently working on AI-powered solutions that merge cybersecurity, cloud infrastructure, and intelligent automation.
+🔭 I’m currently working on AI-powered solutions that merge Cybersecurity, Cloud Infrastructure, and Intelligent Automation.

-🌱 I’m currently learning deep learning, ethical AI, and how to scale AI models for real-world business impact.
+🌱 I’m currently learning deep Learning, Ethical AI, and how to scale AI models for Real-World bBsiness Impact.

 🌐 My official website is launching soon: www.theturbanator.com

-👯 I’m looking to collaborate on AI research, cloud-native apps, cybersecurity automation, and innovative product development.
+👯 I’m looking to collaborate on AI Research, Cloud-native Apps, Cybersecurity Automation, and Innovative Product Development.

 🤔 I’m looking for help with startup advisory, open-source AI projects, and building scalable tech businesses.